-Often overlooked because of the raved-about restaurants found in nearby New York and Boston, Connecticut boasts its own exciting foodie scene.
-These 15 tasty restaurants all across the state are must-visits.
-You'll find a little something for everyone: omnivores, vegans, meat-lovers, and locavores alike!
+Often overlooked because of the raved-about restaurants in nearby New York and Boston, Connecticut boasts its own exciting foodie scene.
+These 12 tasty restaurants all across the state are must-visits.
+You'll find something for everyone: omnivores, vegans, meat lovers, and locavores alike!

 Located on the riverfront in Groton, Paul's Pasta Shop boasts freshly made pasta and traditional Italian dishes.
 With healthy servings in every dish, make sure Paul's Pasta is on your list of essential Italian eateries when you're in Connecticut.